 The Annual Honours Scholarship at ANU Fenner School: We fully fund a scholarship for Honours Year students known as the 'National Parks Association of the A.C.T.
 Honours Scholarship in Biodiversity Management in National Parks and Nature Reserves'.
 The aim of the scholarship is to enable young researchers and practitioners to undertake quality research in areas pertaining to the conservation of flora and fauna in National Parks and Nature Reserves in the A.C.T. and surrounding areas.
 Use "Scholars" as reference.
 (PM Bernard Morvell)

-Work Parties: Our work parties, that are supervised by Rangers, have costs associated with protective clothing and First Aid courses which we fund.
-Use "Works" as reference.
+Work Parties: Our work parties, that are supervised by Rangers, have costs associated with tools, equipment and other incidentals such as protective clothing and First Aid courses which we fund.
+Use "WorkParties" as reference.
 (PM Martin Chalk)

 Publications: Our whole range of publications, especially Field Guides, require professional graphic design which we have to buy in.
 Donations towards this expensive work are most appreciated.
 Use "Pubs" as reference.
 (PM Kevin McCue)